OpenKore/openkore/openkore/trunk/README.txt

 - dealAuto_names <list of player names>
     If non-empty and dealAuto is set to 2 or 3, then bot will only deal with players on the list.
 (Other players will be treated as dealAuto 0.)

+New features:
+- Basic support for euRO (serverType 11) (Without attack, sit, stand and skill use)

 =========================
 ### OpenKore 1.9.2 (beta)